 Your best bet to prevent coral eating nudibranchs is to quarantine corals, especially Montipora.
 You’ll usually find the culprits on the bottom of your Montipora specimens.
 Look closely, as they are pretty good at blending in.

-Live rock can contain many fascinating creatures that help maintain your aquarium ecosystem.
-However, ending up with the wrong hitchhikers can be a recipe for mayhem!
+Live rock can contain many fascinating creatures that help maintain your underwater ecosystem.
+However, ending up with the wrong aquarium hitchhikers can be a recipe for mayhem!

 If you don’t want to deal with whatever comes out of your live rock yourself, FantaSEA Aquariums can help.
 We design, set up and maintain aquariums, getting our hands wet so you don’t have to.
 Contact us here with your ideas.